parsingphase/parsingphase.github.io/3dPrinting/index.md

 as you challenge it and yourself with advanced materials or models.
 However, it's pretty fair to say that it "works out of the box".

-It is worth being aware that the MK3S+ is an older model - to the extent of being [recently discontinued](https://blog.prusa3d.com/goodbye-mk3-the-end-of-an-era-is-close-or-is-it_93213/) in favor of the MK4.
-If you want this model, you'll need to head to [Prusa](https://www.prusa3d.com/) or Printed Solid before remaining stock runs out.
+It is worth being aware that the MK3S+ is an older model - to the extent of being [recently discontinued](https://blog.prusa3d.com/goodbye-mk3-the-end-of-an-era-is-close-or-is-it_93213/) in favor of the Mini and MK4.
+If you want this model, you'll need to head to Prusa or Printed Solid before remaining stock runs out.

 But this isn't a review of the MK3S+; it's intended to be a general intro to 3D printing and a reflection on owning a printer and learning to use it.